Junior Kindergarten at the Early Learning Center

 - Participate in the same activities and experiences as the traditional kindergarteners, but their goals and expectations in those experiences may be slightly different based on their individual needs.

-- Are eligible for our summer camp programming following their junior kindergarten year, which is typically open to rising first-fourth graders.
+- May be eligible for our summer camp programming following their junior kindergarten year, which is typically open to rising first-fourth graders.
+Decisions are made based on individual children’s needs.

 Junior Kindergarten Benefits